flowchain/blockchain-starter-kit/README.md

-Project template for starting a Blockchain with Node.js 4+ and JavaScript.
+Project template to create as simple as possible implementation of a blockchain with Node.js 4+ and JavaScript.

 # Blockchain Starter Kit